COMMUNION MEDITATION: Two classes of humankind …

 But let’s ask the important question: What is the dividing factor from one side of the list to the other?
 Or, how can we move from sinners to saints, wicked to righteous, unbelievers to believers, reprobates to heirs, enemies of God to friends of God, foolish to wise, tares to wheat, ungodly to godly, children of the world to children of the kingdom, and those who once lived after the flesh to be among those who are led by the Spirit?

-The answer is demonstrated to us as we partake in Communion — Jesus offered up His broken body, and shed His blood, so that could be reconciled to God in a whole new life in and through Him.
+The answer is demonstrated to us as we partake in Communion — Jesus offered up His broken body, and shed His blood, so that we could be reconciled to God in a whole new life in and through Him.

 “This means that anyone who belongs to Christ has become a new person.
 The old life is gone; a new life has begun!
 And all of this is a gift from God, who brought us back to himself through Christ.
 And God has given us this task of reconciling people to him,” 2 Corinthians 5:17-18.